Learn all about the Robin Hood Network and Integration with multiple operators

 I’m sure when waiting for your bus or tram to turn up you noticed the electronic displays counting down the arrival of the next departure.
 This realtime display provides information for all operators using that particular stop, it can also display customer messages informing of delays to service or other important transport related information.
 Each of the buses/trams has a GPS locator on-board which pings to a satellite every 30 seconds to ensure your bus/tram is counting down and arriving at the time stated on the displays.

-Broadmarsh and Victoria Bus Stations offer integrated information for all forms of travel, from bus to tram to even cycle; they also provide help with journey planning and ticketing.
+Victoria Bus Station's Travel Centre offers integrated information for all forms of travel, from bus to tram to even cycle; they also provide help with journey planning and ticketing.
 So if you’re not sure of the best option for you, they will help you decide.
-It might even mean part of your journey could be by bus then cycle if that’s the best fit for your needs, they will even help you book a hire cycle to get you to your destination if that is required.

 At the bus stop we have shelters showing a frequent routes map and key destinations grid for all the bus and tram operator’s services.
 A city centre map showing all the on-street bus stops can help you get to your destination when deciding where to go from the stop itself.
 The bus stop also has the services that serve that stop shown on the plate at the top of the pole.